 NumeratorNumber of Utah adults who reported being told by a health care professional that they have diabetes (excludes women who were told they had diabetes only during pregnancy or those who reported they had "borderline" or prediabetes).

 DenominatorUtah adults 18 and over.

-Data Interpretation IssuesThe Behavioral Risk Factor Surveillance System (BRFSS) is the primary source for estimating diabetes prevalence for Utah and the U.S. The BRFSS is a telephone survey that includes only adults 18 and over.
+Data Interpretation IssuesThe Behavioral Risk Factor Surveillance System (BRFSS) is the primary source for estimating diabetes prevalence for Utah.
+The BRFSS is a telephone survey (with interviews using both landline and cell phones) that includes only adults 18 and over.

-Diabetes places an enormous burden on health care resources, approximately $174 billion annually ($116 billion in direct medical costs and $58 billion in indirect costs such as disability, work loss, and premature mortality).
-(See American Diabetes Association, http://care.diabetesjournals.org/content/31/3/596.abstract).
-If undiagnosed diabetes, prediabetes, and gestational diabetes were considered in the cost, the total would be closer to $218 billion.
+Diabetes places an enormous burden on health care resources, approximately $245 billion is spent annually [in direct medical costs ($176 billion) and in indirect costs ($69 billion) such as disability, work loss, and premature death].
+(See [https://www.ncbi.nlm.nih.gov/pubmed/23468086 Economic costs of diabetes in the U.S. in 2012]).
 In Utah, more than a billion dollars each year are spent on direct and indirect costs of diabetes.

 Healthy People Objective D-1:Reduce the annual number of new cases of diagnosed diabetes in the population

 U.S. Target: 7.2 new cases per 1,000 population aged 18 to 84 years